 - ScoreData offers insurance companies real-time modeling designed to gain a better understanding of their customers’ changing behaviors and needs.
 The company provides risk-based granular pricing and advanced customer analytics, including customer lifetime value, retention and lapse analysis, social media analytics, and lead generation and conversion.

 - Genesis Engage is a customer experience application that uses AI techniques to automate dialogues in self-service situations.
 The product uses “predictive routing” to determine the best agent for a specific customer and analyzes interactions with clients in real time to take advantage of the context of contacts and improve the customer experience.

-The Future of Predictive Analytics Use the Insurance Industry
+The Future of Predictive Analytics Use in the Insurance Industry

 Application of predictive analytics by the insurance industry is in its infancy.
 The future of predictive analytics for insurers promises to deliver more efficiency, higher profitability, and more engaged customers.